fyhuang/img2loc/readme.md

 Weird behavior when unfreezing all layers (test loss shoots up).
 Maybe need to adjust learning rate when unfreezing (lower learning rates seem to have made the jump smaller).

+### Attempt #3 (EfficientNet with multilabel)

+Changes:

+* Multilabel classification
+* Larger dataset
+* Fewer classes -- more examples per class
+* Includes some high quality data from Street View

+To do:

+- [ ] Debug the GeoGuessr score implementation